 Each year the University recognizes the work of one faculty member whose achievements in research, scholarship, and teaching place that person in the front ranks of his or her discipline.
 The institution invites that individual to deliver a Distinguished Faculty Address to the University community.

-The Washington State University President’s Award for Distinguished Lifetime Service honors dedicated individuals who have given a substantial part of their career to advancing WSU through excellent service in administration, teaching, research, extension, or a professional field.
+The Washington State University Lane V. Rawlins President’s Award for Distinguished Lifetime Service honors dedicated individuals who have given a substantial part of their career to advancing WSU through excellent service in administration, teaching, research, extension, or a professional field.

-The President’s Distinguished Teaching Award for Non-Tenure Track Faculty is presented to a member of the faculty in recognition of truly outstanding accomplishments in the establishment of excellence in the instructional programs of Washington State University.
+The President’s Distinguished Teaching Award for Instructors and Clinical Faculty is presented to a member of the faculty in recognition of truly outstanding accomplishments in the establishment of excellence in the instructional programs of Washington State University.

 The four Sahlin Awards recognize outstanding achievement in one of the following areas of faculty performance: Instruction, Leadership, Outreach and Engagement, and, Research, Scholarship and Arts.